openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

 then
   // Display up to 5 numbers in the thermostat's Price Message Area (PMA)
   // A decimal point can be used.
 CT80 can display a negative '-' number
-  // Send an empty string to clear the number and restore the time display var Number temp = Math.round((OutsideTemp.state as DecimalType).doubleValue).intValue Therm_Message.sendCommand(temp) end
+  // Send null or empty string to clear the number and restore the time display var Number temp = Math.round((OutsideTemp.state as DecimalType).doubleValue).intValue Therm_Message.sendCommand(temp) end